cfenollosa/calmerge/README.md

 # calmerge
-Merge various calendar events into a single calendar
+Merge all events from multipla calendars into a single calendar

 ## Usage